 Updating

 You don’t “set it and forget it” with AI models in healthcare.
-They need to evolve as medical knowledge advances and as patient populations change.
-Updating models might involve retraining with new data, incorporating feedback from users, or even redesigning the model to accommodate new clinical guidelines or technologies
+Models must be maintained as medical knowledge advances and patient populations change.
+Updating models might involve:

 Challenges